-Section 134(5)(f) of the Companies Act, 2013 states that that along with other statements, the Company shall attach a report by its Board of Directors which shall include a Director Responsibility Statement stating, along with others, that the directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.
+Section 134(5)(f) of the Companies Act, 2013 states that that along with other statements, the Company shall attach a report by its Board of Directors which shall include a Director Responsibility Statement stating, inter alia, that the Directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.

-The Ministry of Corporate Affairs, Government of India has also accepted the concept of Risk Management and its relevance to the smooth functioning of the corporate sector in India and has therefore introduced a specific provision on Risk Management under paragraph (II) (C) of Corporate Governance Voluntary Guidelines, 2009.
+The Ministry of Corporate Affairs, Government of India has also accepted the concept of Risk Management and its relevance to the smooth functioning of the corporate sector in India and has therefore, introduced a specific provision on Risk Management under paragraph (II) (C) of Corporate Governance Voluntary Guidelines, 2009.

-The amended clause 49 of the Listing Agreement (applicable with effect from 1st October, 2014) requires the listed Companies to lay down procedure for risk assessment and procedure for risk minimization.
-The Company being unlisted the said clause is not applicable to the Company.
+The Listing Agreement requires the listed Companies to lay down procedures for risk assessment and procedures for risk minimization.

 The Risk Management Policy has been framed for the benefit of the Company's all stakeholders to minimize the risk of loss.
-The Company is committed to protect its stakeholders from various kinds of risks involved related to investments in the Company.
-This policy should be seen as a measure towards risk containment and not as an insurance against losses.
+The Company is committed to protect its stakeholders from various kinds of risks involved relating to investments in the Company.
+This Policy should be seen as a measure towards risk containment and not as an insurance against losses.

-OBJECTIVE
+3. OBJECTIVE

-The objective of this policy to provide appropriate roadmap and formulate the procedure and criteria for the Company to carry out risk management activities of the Company in better organized and transparent manner while recognizing the interest of all its stakeholders thereby strengthening the systems of the Company and making it a totally risk free Company.
+The objective of this Policy is to provide appropriate roadmap and formulate the procedure and criteria for the Company to carry out risk management activities of the Company in an organized and transparent manner while recognizing the interest of all its stakeholders and thereby, strengthening the systems of the Company and making it a better risk managed Company.

-The main objective of this policy is to ensure sustainable business growth with stability and to promote a pro-active approach in reporting, evaluating and resolving risks associated with the business.
-In order to achieve the key objective, the policy establishes a structured and disciplined approach to Risk management, in order to guide decision on risk related issues.
+The main objective of this Policy is to ensure sustainable business growth with stability and to promote a pro-active approach in reporting, evaluating and resolving the risks associated with the business.
+In order to achieve the key objective, the Policy establishes a structured and disciplined approach to risk management in order to guide decision on risk related issues.